 Dosage Form: tablet

-Tussigon contains hydrocodone (dihydrocodeinone) bitartrate, a semi-synthetic centrally-acting narcotic antitussive.
+Tussigon tablets contain hydrocodone (dihydrocodeinone) bitartrate, a semisynthetic centrally-acting opioid antitussive.
 Homatropine methylbromide is included in a subtherapeutic amount to discourage deliberate overdosage.

 Tussigon - Clinical Pharmacology

-Tussigon should not be administered to patients who are hypersensitive to hydrocodone or homatropine methylbromide.
+Tussigon tablets should not be administered to patients who are hypersensitive to hydrocodone or homatropine methylbromide.

 Hydrocodone can produce drug dependence of the morphine type and, therefore, has the potential for being abused.
-Psychic dependence, physical dependence and tolerance may develop upon repeated administration of Tussigon and it should be prescribed and administered with the same degree of caution appropriate to the use of other narcotic drugs (SEE DRUG ABUSE AND DEPENDENCE).
+Psychic dependence, physical dependence and tolerance may develop upon repeated administration of Tussigon tablets and it should be prescribed and administered with the same degree of caution appropriate to the use of other opiod drugs (see DRUG ABUSE AND DEPENDENCE).

-Tussigon produces dose-related respiratory depression by directly acting on brain stem respiratory centers.
+The use of Tussigon tablets are not recommended for use in children less than 6 years of age because of the risk of fatal respiratory depression (see ADVERSE REACTIONS –Respiratory Depression).
+Tussigon tablets produce dose-related respiratory depression by directly acting on brain stem respiratory centers.
 If respiratory depression occurs, it may be antagonized by the use of naloxone hydrochloride and other supportive measures when indicated.

-The respiratory depression properties of narcotics and their capacity to elevate cerebrospinal fluid pressure may be markedly exaggerated in the presence of head injury, other intracranial lesions, or a pre-existing increase in intracranial pressure.
-Furthermore, narcotics produce adverse reactions which may obscure the clinical course of patients with head injuries.
+The respiratory depression properties of opioids and their capacity to elevate cerebrospinal fluid pressure may be markedly exaggerated in the presence of head injury, other intracranial lesions, or a pre-existing increase in intracranial pressure.
+Furthermore, opioids produce adverse reactions which may obscure the clinical course of patients with head injuries.

-The administration of Tussigon or other narcotics may obscure the diagnosis or clinical course of patients with acute abdominal conditions.
+The administration of Tussigon tablets or other opioids may obscure the diagnosis or clinical course of patients with acute abdominal conditions.

 Before prescribing medication to suppress or modify cough, it is important to ascertain that the underlying cause of cough is identified, that modification of cough does not increase the risk of clinical or physiological complications, and that appropriate therapy for the primary disease is provided.

-Hydrocodone may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
-The patient using Tussigon should be cautioned accordingly.
+Hydrocodone may produce marked drowsiness and impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
+The patient using Tussigon tablets should be cautioned accordingly.